curvegrid/go-ethereum-wiki/Creating-your-own-Ethereum-apps-using-Eth-go.md

 The modular nature of Go and the Ethereum Go implementation, [eth-go](https://github.com/ethereum/eth-go), make it very easy to build your own Ethereum native applications.

-This pos twill cover the minimal steps required to build an native Ethereum application.
+This post will cover the minimal steps required to build an native Ethereum application.

 Ethereum comes with a global config found in the [ethutil](https://github.com/ethereum/eth-go/tree/master/ethutil) package.
 The global config requires you to set a base path to store it's files (database, settings, etc).